Terradue/doc-tep-geohazards/source/community-guide/cloud/laboratory.rst

 ########################

 A GEP Laboratory is a virtual network on Terradue Cloud Platform, dedicated to the hosting of your Cloud resources.
-A GEP laboratory and its services are secured by VPN access and user authentication (via user generated key pair).
-The following sections will guide you through the procedures related to the VPN Setup and the encryption keys generation.
+A GEP laboratory and its services are secured by authenticated VPN access.
+The following sections will guide you through the procedures related to the VPN Setup.

 .. _laboratory-prerequisites: